The Brad Hand struggles just don’t seem to stop. As the Indians look on, Hand is desperately searching for answers.

 Brad Hand has been one of the best closers in Major League Baseball through most of this 2019 season.
 His late-game performances prevented the Cleveland Indians from falling too far behind the Minnesota Twins early on this season.
 He was a perfect 22-22 on save opportunities before blowing his first save in late June against the Kansas City Royals.
 Now, with the Indians going back and forth with the Twins for first place in the AL Central, Hand has experienced a few hiccups.

-Half of his blown saves this year have come on back to back nights, both in crucial games.
+Half of Hand’s blown saves this year have come on back to back nights, both in crucial games.
 A Sunday crowd at Target Field in Minnesota saw Hand blow a 3-1 lead (get those 3-1 jokes out now), only for Carlos Santana to bail him out in extra innings with a grand slam.
 A loss here would have put the Indians two games behind the Twins in the Central.
 Instead, they left Minneapolis with a share of the divisional lead.